 - NOTE: Jelqing has been reported to be done both in the shower, and outside of the shower.2

 - Apply Lubrication

 If you are interested in trying jelqing, we would like to emphasize that a “large” penis is not necessary for a satisfying sex life.
 Your body is a beautiful, wonderful thing just how it is.
-Meaningful partners will care more about YOU than the size of your body parts, and you deserve to have acceptance and a realistic expectation of your body.
-Both male and female bodies are beautiful and natural regardless of what size their organs may be.
-The majority of men who try to increase their penis size actually have false perceptions that their penises are below average.6 There is no such thing as an inadequately sized penis, and therefore the need and desire for male penile enlargement is oftentimes unnecessary.7 If you do choose to jelq, be sure to do it in as safe a manner as possible.
+Meaningful partners will care more about YOU than the size of your body parts.
+Both male and female bodies are constantly put under scrutiny in the media, which tends to give people a lower self-esteem and unrealistic expectations.
+In fact, the majority of men who try to increase their penis size actually have false perceptions that their penises are below average.3 Almost all men overestimate the size of a normal penis.5 There is no such thing as an inadequately sized penis, and therefore the need and desire for male penile enlargement is oftentimes unnecessary.5 Studies have shown that over 85% of women are completely happy with their partner’s penis size!7 Augmented anxiety about your penis size can actually lead to sexual difficulties in the future, so it is always best to learn acceptance of your body before attempting any drastic method of alteration.3 However, if you do choose to jelq, be sure to understand the potential consequences and take as many safety precautions as possible.

 - Woods, Stacey Grenrock.
 "Sex."
 Esquire 141.6 (2004): 84.
 Academic Search Complete.
 Web.
 22 Jan.
 2017.